 ●For most hemodynamically stable patients, we recommend against thrombolytic therapy (eg, low risk patients).

-For hemodynamically stable patients with intermediate-risk/submassive PE who are anticoagulated, should be monitored closely for deterioration.
+For hemodynamically stable (ie, normotensive) patients with intermediate-risk/submassive PE who are anticoagulated, should be monitored closely for deterioration.
 Thrombolysis and/or catheter-based therapies may be considered on a case-by-case basis when the benefits are assessed by the clinician to outweigh the risk of hemorrhage.
 Examples of such patients include those who have a large clot burden, severe RV enlargement/dysfunction, high oxygen requirement, and/or are severely tachycardic (table 4).
 The details of such therapies are discussed separately.
 (See "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis", section on 'Hemodynamically stable patients' and "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis", section on 'Administration'.)

 Anticoagulation — Anticoagulant therapy is indicated for patients with PE in whom the risk of bleeding is low: